La Bionda: Music career

-Song writing and production
+Songwriting and production

-In the 1980s La Bionda scored the soundtracks for many films directed by Sergio and Bruno Corbucci, including Super Fuzz (1980), Who Finds a Friend Finds a Treasure (1981), starring Bud Spencer and Terence Hill, My Darling, My Dearest (1981), Cat and Dog (1983), A tu per tu (1984), Miami Supercops (1985) and Roba da ricchi (1987), as well as Virtual Weapon (1997), directed by Antonio Margheriti.
+In the 1980s, La Bionda scored the soundtracks for many films directed by Sergio and Bruno Corbucci, including Super Fuzz (1980), Who Finds a Friend Finds a Treasure (1981), starring Bud Spencer and Terence Hill, My Darling, My Dearest (1981), Cat and Dog (1983), A tu per tu (1984), Miami Supercops (1985) and Roba da ricchi (1987), as well as Virtual Weapon (1997), directed by Antonio Margheriti.
 They also composed the theme from the television series Inspector Giusti with Enrico Montesano, and produced various commercial jingles, such as "Sorrisi is Magic for Smiles and Songs" (for the Italian magazine Sorrisi & Canzoni), "Heart of Cream" (for Walls' Cornetto), "I'm Coming Home" (for Bayer Aspirin) and Coca-Cola.
 In 2009, they re-recorded "1, 2, 3, 4 ...
 Gimme Some More" for a Vodafone commercial and "One For You, One For Me" for the digital television channel Mediaset Premium.

-In parallel, in 1983 they began their collaboration with the dance duo Righeira, writing their early hits "Vamos a la playa" and "No Tengo Dinero".
-In 1984, Carmelo La Bionda recorded a single as solo artist.
+In parallel, in 1983, they began their collaboration with the dance duo Righeira, writing their early hits "Vamos a la playa" and "No Tengo Dinero".
+In 1984, Carmelo La Bionda recorded a single as a solo artist.
 "I Love You"/"You're So Fine" have been sampled by American Band Neon Indian.

 Logic Studios

-In 1985 La Bionda founded and started operating Logic Studios, a recording studio in Milan.
-Musicians who have recorded at Logic Studios over the years include Ray Charles, Robert Palmer, Paul Young, Depeche Mode as well as pop stars like Laura Pausini, Nek, Rihanna and Pooh.
+In 1985, La Bionda founded and started operating Logic Studios, a recording studio in Milan.
+Musicians who have recorded at Logic Studios over the years include Ray Charles, Robert Palmer, Paul Young, and Depeche Mode, as well as pop stars like Laura Pausini, Nek, Rihanna and Pooh.